Self-Awareness is critical to success in turbulent times – Former British Ambassador.

 In conclusion, as Nigeria commemorates its independence, there is so much to do to achieve prosperity over the coming years.
 However, if it can tackle its challenges and utilize the opportunities it has in the seven areas explored, then there is a very successful future for this blessed nation.

-Happy Independence Nigeria.
+Happy Independence Celebration, Nigeria.

 Dr Alim Abubakre is on the advisory board of the London Business School Africa Club and is the non-executive chair of These Executive Minds (TEXEM)